Ladies-Storm-Hackathons/Resources/CONTRIBUTING.md

 Note that each bullet-pointed link has two trailing spaces, to induce a line break in Markdown.

+For new files, let's use Train-Case (capitalize each word, separate words with hyphens).
+Example: `New-File.md`

+Please no tab characters; they sometimes format as Code Blocks.
+Please use 2 space characters.
+We have an `~/.editorconfig` to keep our many text editors on the same page.

 ## On Commit Messages

 Please write descriptive commit messages.
 A message that says "Added